Niewczyk family (luthiers)

 The Niewczyk family is a dynasty of instrument makers who operated in Lviv and Bydgoszcz.
-The family workshop Pracownia Lutnicza Niewczyk & Synowie is still operating today (2025) in Poznań.
+The family workshop Pracownia Lutnicza Niewczyk & Synowie is still operating in Poznań as of 2025.

 Niewczyk family members

-Franciszek Niewczyk (1859-1944)
+Franciszek Niewczyk (1859 – 1944)

-Franciszek Niewczyk was born on 04 September 1859, in Sowy, 100 km south of Poznań.
-His mother was Marianna née Berlińska; his father Ignacy was himself a wedding musician.
+Franciszek Niewczyk was born on 4 September 1859 in Sowy, 100 km south of Poznań.
+His mother was Marianna née Berlińska; his father, Ignacy, was himself a wedding musician.
 Franciszek was a precision locksmith by trade.
 He inherited his passion for music from his father, with whom he played the clarinet at parties.

 During his military service in the Prussian army, Franciszek worked in an orchestra and transported instruments for repair to Berlin and Zgorzelec (then Görlitz).
 In Zgorzelec, he met German luthier Heinrich Lange, from whom he gained his first professional knowledge.
 In 1885, he founded a violin-making workshop in Poznań called Pracownia Lutnicza Niewczyk & Synowie (Niewczyk & Sons Violin Workshop).
-Initially, he repaired only wind instruments, but over time he employed retired specialists from Lange's workshop and expanded his skills to include string instruments and Plucked string instruments.
+Initially, he repaired only wind instruments, but over time, he employed retired specialists from Lange's workshop and expanded his skills to include string instruments and Plucked string instruments.

-Franciszek took part in the patriotic effort to erect a monument to the Battle of Grunwald in Krakow, eventually unveiled on 15 July 1910.
+Franciszek participated in the patriotic effort to erect a monument to the Battle of Grunwald in Kraków, eventually unveiled on 15 July 1910.
 He participated in meetings in this city, transporting money collected by Poles from the Prussian partition towards the Austrian Partition.

 Arrested, he was expelled in 1905 from his own company and ordered in 1907 by the Prussian authorities to leave the city within 24 hours.
 As a consequence, thanks to Count Turno's intercession, they found refuge in the Chorążyzna region of Lwów.
-There, he founded in 1907, a musical instrument factory on Grodecka Street.
+There, in 1907 he founded a musical instrument factory on Grodecka Street.
 It was the first of its kind in today's capital of Ukraine, producing, among other things, high-quality violins.
-He won Gold medals for his instruments in 1908 in Paris and Karlovy Vary.
+He won gold medals for his instruments in 1908 in Paris and Karlovy Vary.

-in 1885, Franciszek had married Aniela Szczepańska (1854-1895).
-The couple had 7 children: Jadwiga, Michalina, Stanisław, Franciszka, Marianna, Józefa and Roman (who died in infancy).
+In 1885, Franciszek had married Aniela Szczepańska (1854 – 1895).
+The couple had 7 children: Jadwiga, Michalina, Stanisław, Franciszka, Marianna, Józefa, and Roman (who died in infancy).

 Following the Russian invasion of Lviv in 1939, the factory, then managed by his daughter Michalina, closed in 1945.
 Franciszek Niewczyk died in Lviv in 1944.
 He was buried at the Lychakiv Cemetery.